KimonArisV/digitalBusinessCard/README.md

 5. Once the development server is running, open your web browser and visit http://localhost:3000 to see the digital business card in action.

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/KimonArisV/digitalBusinessCard/blob/main/LICENSE) file for details.